piotrwitek/react-redux-typescript-jspm-starter/README.md

 ---

-## JSPM (System.js / Rollup)
+## JSPM / System.js / Rollup
-- JSPM 0.17.X - most recent version with best-practices from real world projects
+- JSPM 0.17.X - production ready set-up with best-practices from real-world projects
-- optimized full-page reload speed by utilizing `vendor` dev-bundle (read below)
+- optimized loading speed by utilizing `vendor` dev-bundle (read below)
-- internally using Rollup for bundling and optimizations
+- using Rollup for bundling and tree-shaking optimizations
 - bundles for production - seperate vendor & app bundles
-- importing and bundling CSS or SCSS files using plugins
+- importing and bundling CSS / SCSS / JSON / Image files using plugins

-### Optimized JSPM (SystemJS) for speed
+### Optimized JSPM (SystemJS) loading speed
 I saw people complaining about JSPM loading very slow in development when there are a lot of modules loaded in the project.
 This can be optimized in development using bundles.
 I have found that a lot of modules are external dependencies so we can speed up a page reload considerably by creating a `vendor` bundle.
 As external dependencies don't need to be hot-reloaded and they'll only change when updated through NPM, so it is obvious to bundle them all together and load as one file without any drawbacks.